stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/README.md

 1) Supplied SMBIOS Information in the Installer EFI config.plist is for installing only.
 	- DO NOT sign into iCloud without inputing your own SMBIOS info in the Platform Section.
-	- MacBookPro14,2 is the Only SMBIOS platform to use -
+	- MacBookPro14,2 is the Only SMBIOS platform to use
+	- Installer is set as MacBookPro14,1 and you SHOULD change to 14,2 whether you use iCloud or not
 	- Make sure you never use a real valid key - test every configuration
 	- Change a few characters in every item that GenSMBIOS / OpenCore Configurator gives you
 	- ALL SMBIOS Data is important for All the Real Features of using a MacBook

 2) OpenCore Configurator is included in this repo so you can mount your EFI for Post Setup Tasks and so you can edit your config.plist.

-3) All Continuity Features are working but they require a compatible wireless network card
+3) All Continuity Features are working but they require a compatible wireless network card.

 4) For AirPod Audio Streaming to work from Apple Music and Apple TV, you must authorize your computer from the Account menu in each app.

-5) Final EFI to be installed to HDD after install is completed is in this repo - use the latest revision instead of the EFI on your installer flash drive.
+5) The Final EFI to be installed to HDD after install is in this repo - use the latest revision instead of the EFI on your installer flash drive.